Futsal EURO final referee team relishing the moment | Inside UEFA

 Shared experiences in Spain and past imply that Cordero Gallardo and Martínez Flores are very a lot on the identical wavelength as referees.
 “I know him, he knows me,” says Cordero Gallardo of his compatriot.
 “And I feel that from the moment when I blow the first whistle in the final, I can be confident in our ability to perform well together.”

-The 5 officers are concerned in futsal at a second when the game is flourishing, not least because of UEFA’s strategic imaginative and prescient which goals to boost futsal’s standing and publicity.
+The 5 officers are concerned in futsal at a second when the game is flourishing, not least due to UEFA’s strategic imaginative and prescient which goals to boost futsal’s standing and publicity.

 Rising profile